d1mav0lk0v/split_file/README.md

 description:
     Split one file into several files given command line arguments.
     New files are created with a sequence number suffix.
+    New files are not created if there are no lines to create them.
     Warning: new files may erase old files!

 positional arguments: